-Costs for land purchase or long-term lease of lands/use rights are only eligible for Life+ Nature projects.
+Costs for land purchase or long-term lease of lands/use rights are only eligible for Life+Nature projects.

-General: Please consult Article 35.1 of the Common Provisions, for the rules concerning land purchase.
+General: Please consult Article 26.1 of the Common Provisions, for the rules concerning land purchase.
 If short-term lease would be appropriate for achieving the project objectives, those costs should be presented under external assistance.
-Beneficiary N°: Please use the number given in the Coordinating Beneficiary and Associated Beneficiary profiles in the LIFE+ technical forms A2 and A5.